Codeama/analytics/README.md

   Set your AWS profile using the AWS CLI
-  Set your stack namespace: `export NAMESPACE=my-stack` From the root of this project run the script: `./build_packages.sh`
+  Set your stack namespace: `export NAMESPACE=my-stack` From the root of this project run the script: `./build_packages.sh` Then run `./deploy.sh` to deploy to your personal AWS account